 - 1 An action that is merely the administrative execution of previous Council direction.
 The Council direction and vote will be quoted in the Staff Report accompanying the item. - 2 Contracts for which the subject or scope of work has been previously reviewed by the City Council. - 3 A contract for goods, general services, professional services, public works projects, dark fiber licensing contracts or wholesale commodities, purchases, as outlined in the Purchasing Ordinance, provided such contracts represent the customary and usual business of the department as included in the Adopted Budget.
-Examples include routine maintenance contracts, annual audit agreements software and hardware support agreements, janitorial services, and copier agreements or postage machine agreements. - 4 Designation of heritage trees. - 5 Designation of historic building at the request of the property owner if there are no unusual policy ramifications. - 6 Approval of funding applications, such as grants or loans, provided that Council has previously approved the general program or activity. - 7 Items identified in the Municipal Code for placement on Consent.
-This includes, for example, certain appeals of determinations of the Director Planning and Development Services. - 8 Approval of minutes. - 9 Cancellation of meetings or scheduling of special meeting. - 10 Referral of an item to a Standing Committee, Committee, Board, Commission, or Council Appointed Officer. - 11 Other similar matters as determined by the City Manager, in consultation with the Mayor.
+Examples include: routine maintenance contracts, annual audit agreements; software and hardware support agreements, janitorial services, and copier agreements or postage machine agreements. - 4 Rejection of bids. - 54 Designation of heritage trees. - 65 Designation of historic building at the request of the property owner if there are no unusual policy ramifications. - 76 Approval of funding applications, such as grants or loans, provided that Council has previously approved the general program or activity. - 7 Formal initiation, for consideration at a later date, of a zoning code amendment or reviewprocess, such as preliminary review.Items identified in the Municipal Code for placement on Consent.
+This includes, for example, certain appeals of determinations of the Director Planning and Development Services.

+- 8 Approval of minutes. - 9 Status report required by law for fee administration. - 9 Cancellation of meetings or scheduling of special meeting. - 10 Referral of an item to a Standing Committee, Committee, Board, Commission, or Council Appointed Officer. - 11 Other similar matters as determined by the City Manager, in consultation with the Mayor.